 Standard 5.2

-If such request is received by the issuer, the Confirmation of the Recording and Counting of Votes will be sent by the Issuer in electronic form The Confirmation of the Recording and Counting of Votes shall be sent without delay, at the latest within the deadlines set by applicable national law of the issuer.
+If such request is received by the issuer, the Confirmation of the Recording and Counting of Votes should be sent by the Issuer in electronic form to the person that lodged the voting instruction.
+Where that person is an intermediary, the issuer shall also send the confirmation to the end investor/shareholder.
+The Confirmation of the Recording and Counting of Votes shall be sent without delay, at the latest within the deadlines set by applicable national law of the issuer.

 Such Confirmation of the Recording and Counting of Votes need not be sent when the information is already available to the End Investor / Shareholder via other means.